 Success is not certain

 Keep in mind that listings promoted using this feature are not guaranteed to appear on eBay.
 The level of competition and ad rate selected are important factors to take into consideration.
 Some categories will have more competition and are therefore likely to have a higher ad rate.

 Choosing an ad rate

 One of the most important factors of promoted listings is the set ad rate for each item.
-Check what other sellers are doing using the Ad Rate Trends page to improve the chances of a promoted listing appearing.
+Since October 2020, eBay has provided suggested ad rates.
 Staying competitive while also still maintaining a good profit margin is key here.

 Check campaigns often